1988–89 South Pacific cyclone season: Severe Tropical Cyclone Lili

 Lili existed from April 6 to April 13.

 Tropical Cyclone Meena

 On May 1, TCWC Nadi reported that a shallow depression had developed within the monsoon trough, over the south-eastern Solomon Islands.
 Over the next few days the system remained weak and ill-defined as it moved slowly southwards.
 On May 3, the JTWC initiated advisories on the system and designated it as Tropical Cyclone 27P, as it started to gradually intensify further.
 The system was subsequently named Meena by TCWC Nadi during May 4, as it had developed into a category 1 tropical cyclone on the Australian scale.
-Meena subsequently moved into the Australian region during May 5, where it reached its peak intensity before making landfall on the Cape York Peninsular during May 9.
+Meena subsequently moved into the Australian region during May 5, where it reached its peak intensity before making landfall on the Cape York Peninsula during May 9.

 Tropical Depression 28P (Ernie)

 Tropical Depression 28P developed on May 6 and then exited the basin on May 9.